scaleracademy/scaler-open-source-september-challenge/contributors/devprakshdp2021/devprakashdp2021.md

 your_favroite_programming_language: C++
 ---

-//adding some comment as part of challenge10
+#Adding some line for challenge 14